Victorian Legislative Council: First Legislative Council

 The Convicts' Protection Act, an act of the first legislative council, overriden by royal prerogative.
 The image depicts Sir Charles Hotham, bound with ropes 'manufactured in Downing Street', being threatened by Sir William Denison with a pistol marked 'Royal Prerogative'.

 The separate colony of Victoria was proclaimed on 1 July 1851 and writs for the election of the first Legislative Council were issued at the same time for the 20 elected members.

-The Legislative Council initially consisted of 30 members, 10 of whom were nominated by the Lieutenant-Governor and 20 were elected from 16 "electoral districts", with Melbourne electing three members, and Geelong and the county of Bourke electing two members each.
+The Legislative Council initially consisted of 30 members, 10 of whom were nominated by Lieutenant-Governor Charles La Trobe.
+The Argus called this provision a 'mockery of representation'.

+The remaining 20 were elected from 16 "electoral districts", with Melbourne electing three members, and Geelong and the county of Bourke electing two members each.
 The electors were male British subjects over the age of 21 years, who owned freehold valued at £100 or a householder paying rent of £10 per year, both very large sums at the time.
 Members of the Legislative Council were unpaid, further restricting participation of those without independent means.
 It took some time before the Legislative Council was elected and ready to sit.

-The Legislative Council met for the first time in November 1851 at St Patrick's Hall, which had been built in 1847 in Bourke Street, Melbourne.
+The Legislative Council met for the first time at noon on Tuesday 11 November 1851 at St Patrick's Hall, which had been built in 1847 in Bourke Street, Melbourne (since demolished).
+William Strutt made a watercolour sketch of the Opening which later published as a photolithograph.

 The Legislative Council sat there until the opening of the Parliament House in 1856.
 James Frederick Palmer was the presiding officer of the Council, then called speaker.

 The Legislative Council was expanded in 1853 to 18 nominees and 36 elected members.
 A further expansion of the Council occurred in 1855, when 8 new members were elected from five new electorates, with one new nominee.

 The first Legislative Council existed for five years and was responsible for at least three significant and enduring contributions to the parliamentary system of Victoria: